In [1]: import pandas as pd

 ‘2’ and ‘3’.
 Calculating statistics on these does not make much sense.

-Therefore, pandas provides a Categorical
+Therefore, pandas provides a Categorical data type to handle this

 type of data.
 More information is provided in the user guide